Low Cervix Menstrual Cups

 My Cervix is Short!
 Which Menstrual Cup?

-So, you’ve figured out that you have a low cervix, and you want to know which period cup will work for you?
+So, you’ve figured out that you have a low cervix, and you want to know which period cup is a good option?
 Keep on reading!

 Go with a Shorter Menstrual Cup